 This festival sets forth narrowly defined age groups so that they may be fairly judged, and generously decorated.
-Those familiar with previous years, should note a number of changes, including:
+Those familiar with previous years, should note the festival’s divisions, format, and important details, including:

 - REGISTRATION: the form is now online, accepting credit cards for application fees and online signatures.
 The form is available here

 - NOTIFICATION: participants may now seek their time slots by Tuesday, May 1 on the itinerary page, rather than email notification.

 - CLARIFICATION (added March 28): multiple movements/miniatures/selections chosen from the same super-set are considered “single works” for the purpose of subdividing performance divisions.
 Examples include multiple movements from Schumann’s Kinderszenen, Op.15, or two movements from Chopin’s Sonata in B minor.

 - INTERNATIONAL PARTICIPANTS: participants of all nationalities are welcome to apply.